jonathanhliu21/COM-Server/docs/guide/cli.md

     com_server --version

 Options:
     --env=<env>     Development or production environment.
-Value must be 'dev' or 'prod'. [default: dev].
+Value must be 'dev' or 'prod'. [default: prod].
     --host=<host>   The name of the host server (optional) [default: 0.0.0.0].
     --port=<port>   The port of the host server (optional) [default: 8080].
     --s-int=<s-int>